-Giuliani associate will have a tough time shielding documents from prosecutors: experts
+Giuliani associate will have tough time keeping documents from prosecutors: experts

 “If it turns out these communications related to a crime or fraud, then the privilege claim is not going to fly,” Medwed said.

-Reporting by Jan Wolfe and Karen Freifeld; Editing by Noeleen Walder and Dan Grebler
+Reporting by Jan Wolfe and Karen Freifeld; Editing by Noeleen Walder, Dan Grebler and David Gregorio